OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 **C) The username or password you have specified is invalid.**

-Make sure to enter your username and password you use to access SPS for viewing audit data.
+Make sure you use a local user to access SPS with a valid username and password.
+One Identity recommends creating a dedicated local user for the purpose of importing data from SPS into Power BI.

 **D) You are not authorized to access the specified resource.**